-A qualifying life event, also called a QLE, is a change in your life, either planned or unplanned, that has an impact on your insurance coverage.
-These events are especially important when it comes to enrolling in an insurance plan outside of the open enrollment period.
+A qualifying life event is a change in your life, either planned or unplanned, that has an impact on your insurance coverage.
+There are four main types of events: changes in your household, changes in your residence, loss of coverage, and those defined as other qualifying life events.1 QLEs are especially important when it comes to enrolling in or changing an insurance plan outside of open enrollment.

 How do qualifying life events work?

-During open enrollment, you can enroll in health insurance, dental insurance, and other insurance benefits through your employee benefits package or the healthcare marketplace.
+During open enrollment, you can enroll in or change your health insurance, dental insurance, and other insurance benefits through your employee benefits package or the healthcare marketplace.

-Signing up for insurance outside of this period typically requires you to have undergone a qualifying life event.
-When that happens, you enter what’s called a special enrollment period, and you’re eligible to sign up for insurance even though it isn’t the designated time for open enrollment.
+Signing up for or updating your insurance outside of this period typically requires you to have undergone a QLE.
+When that happens, you enter what’s called a special enrollment period (SEP), meaning you’re eligible to sign up for insurance — or modify your current insurance elections — even though it’s not the designated time for open enrollment.2 QLEs can be stressful or welcome.
+Either way, they represent a change that requires adjusting your coverage.

 Examples of qualifying events for insurance

 There are a number of circumstances that can allow you to enroll in insurance outside of the open enrollment window.
-Most major changes in your life will qualify—below you’ll find the most common scenarios.
+Most major changes in your life will qualify; below are some of the most common scenarios.

 - A change in your legal relationship status